-MUFAs helps in reducing atherosclerosis, rheumatoid arthritis, diabetes, obesity, cancer, inflammatory bowel disease or neurodegenerative disease, among others.
+MUFAs help in reducing atherosclerosis, rheumatoid arthritis, diabetes, obesity, cancer, inflammatory bowel disease, or neurodegenerative disease, among others.
 Thus, olive polyphenols are potential candidates to combat chronic inflammatory states (9).

 4. Low cholesterol diet rich in Olive oil Improves fertility

 High-fat diet-induced hypercholesterolemia resulted in low sperm count and abnormal sperm morphology.
-However, diet enriched with olive oil improve sperm count and testicular efficiency, reduce the death of germ cells thus improve fertility (10).
+However, a diet enriched with olive oil improves sperm count and testicular efficiency, reduces the death of germ cells thus improves fertility (10).

 5. Virgin Olive oil fortified with Vitamin D is good for bone